catalyst-cooperative/pudl/docs/CONTRIBUTING.md

 analyses (e.g. calculating the marginal cost of electricity at the generator level).

-There's a huge variety of data relevant to our electric utility system available to the public.
-We've just begun to pull it together!
-Currently PUDL contains data from FERC Form 1, EIA Forms 923 and 860, and the EPA's hourly CEMS dataset.
-Other data we're interested in includes:
-* ISO/RTO locational electricity pricing (from MISO, CAISO, NEISO, PJM, etc.)
-* MSHA coal mines & production
-* The FERC Electricity Quarterly Report (EQR)
-* FERC Form 714
-* EIA Form 861

 ---
 ## Adding a New Data Source
+If you're already working with US energy system data in Python, or have been thinking about doing so, and would like to have the added benefit of access to all the other information that's already part of PUDL, you might consider adding a new data source.
+That way other people can use the data too, and we can all share the responsibility for ensuring that the code continues to work, and improves over time.

-Here's a general overview of the process for adding a new dataset to the database.
+In general the process for adding a new data source looks like this:

+ 1. Add the new data source to the `datastore.py` module and the `update_datastore.py` script.
+ 2. Define well normalized database tables for the new data source in the `models` subpackage.
+ 3. Add a module to the `extract` subpackage that generates raw dataframes containing the new data source's information from whatever its original format was.
+ 4. Add a module to the `transform` subpackage that takes those raw dataframes, cleans them up, and re-organizes them to match the new database table definitions.
+ 5. If necessary add a module to the `load` subpackage that takes these clean, transformed dataframes and pushes their contents into the postgres database.
+ 6. Create linkages between the new database tables and other existing data in the database, so they can be used together, if appropriate.
+Often this means creating some skinny "glue" tables that link one set of unique entity IDs to another.
+ 7. Update the `init.py` module so that it includes your new data source as part of the ETL (Extract, Transform, Load) process, and add the necessary code to the `init_pudl.py` script.
+ 8. Add an output module for the new data source to the `output` subpackage.
+ 9. Write some unit tests for the new data source, and add them to the `pytest` suite in the `test` directory.

 ### Add the new data source to the datastore
+#### Scripts
-This means editing the `datastore.py` module and the datastore update script (`scripts/update_datastore.py`) so that they can acquire the data from the reporting agencies, and organize it locally in advance of the ETL process.
-New data sources should be organized under `data/<agency>/<source>/` e.g.
-`data/ferc/form1` or `data/eia/form923`.
+This means editing the `datastore.py` module and the datastore update script (`scripts/update_datastore.py`) so that they can acquire the data from the reporting agencies, and organize it locally in advance of the ETL (Extract, Transform, and Load) process.
+New data sources should be organized under `data/<agency>/<source>/` e.g. `data/ferc/form1` or `data/eia/form923`.

-Larger data sources that are available as compressed zipfiles can be left zipped to save local disk space.
-Organization of a data source beneath the source directory may depend on the source.
+Larger data sources that are available as compressed zipfiles can be left zipped to save local disk space, since `pandas` can read zipfiles directly.

+#### Organization
+The exact organization of data within the source directory may vary, but should be as uniform as possible.
 For data which is compiled annually, we typically make one subdirectory for each year, but some data sources provide all the data in one file for all years (e.g. the MSHA mine info).

+#### User Options
 The datastore update script can be run at the command line to pull down new data, or to refresh old data if it’s been updated.
-The user should be able to specify subsets of the data to pull or refresh -- e.g. a set of years, or a set of states -- especially in the case of large datasets.
+Someone running the script should be able to specify subsets of the data to pull or refresh -- e.g. a set of years, or a set of states -- especially in the case of large datasets.
 In some cases, opening several download connections in parallel may dramatically reduce the time it takes to acquire the data (e.g. pulling don the EPA CEMS dataset over FTP).
 The `constants.py` module contains several dictionaries which define what years etc. are available for each data source.

 ### Define the database tables.
 Create a new module in the models subpackage.
 The name of the module should be the datasource name.
-New modules need to import the entities module (“import pudl.models.entities”) and must be imported in the init.py module (“import pudl.models.datasource”).
+New modules need to import the entities module (`import pudl.models.entities`) and must be imported in the init.py module (`import pudl.models.datasource`).
 This way the database schema will include this module when it is first initialized.
 PUDL uses SQLAlchemy.
 Each datatable must have a class definition (see the `PlantAnnualEIA` class in `pudl.models.eia` for a simple example).
-Make sure your tables are normalized -- see the Database Design Guidelines.
+Make sure your tables are normalized -- see Design Guidelines below.

 ### Extract the data from its original format.
 The raw inputs to the extract step should be the pointers to the datastore and